pfsense/docs/source/ids-ips/setup-snort-package.rst

 resist the temptation to immediately jump to the most secure *Security* policy if Snort is unfamiliar.
 False positives can frequently occur with the more secure policies, and careful tuning by an experienced administrator may be required.

-So if Snort is unfamiliar, then using the less restrictive *Connectivity* policy in non-blocking mode is recommended as a starting point.
-Once experience with Snort has been gained in this network environment, blocking mode may be enabled and then move up to more restrictive IPS policies.
+.. tip:: If Snort is unfamiliar, then using the less restrictive *Connectivity* policy in non-blocking mode (the default setting) is recommended as a starting point so that you can whitelist false positives.
+Once experience with Snort has been gained in this network environment, blocking mode may be enabled (via the **Block Offenders** option in the **Snort Interface Settings** tab) and a more restrictive IPS policy may be chosen.

 .. image:: /_static/ids-ips/snortchooseipspolicy.png